Views of Barcelona with fireworks

 Christmas lights, fairs and markets

 The city's Christmas lights are turned on during the last week of November, marking the beginning of plenty of events and activities around the most magical time of the year.
 Look up to see iconic streets of Barcelona such as Passeig de Gràcia adorned with elegant displays of light that multiply their beauty.The first step for a first-hand experience of the local Christmas traditions is to visit historic markets where, in addition to enjoying choir performances, storytellers or parades, you can buy original decorative items, fashion accessories, ceramics, jewelry and costume jewelry, typical sweets or even musical instruments.
 Don't forget to stroll through all of them and take advantage of the opportunity to buy your Christmas gifts.
 Santa Lucia Fair, found next to the Barcelona Cathedral, has been held for over 200 years.
 Other essential references are the Sagrada Familia Fair and the Gran Vía Kings Fair, in which toys play a major role.
-A more innovative fair is the Port Vell Fair, which is held right in front of Columbus's monument.
-Visitors can enjoy colourful attractions there, such as musical shows, a traditional merry-go-round, a Christmas tree, lit with over 30 metres of LED lights, a floating nativity scene in the sea and a big wheel.
+A more innovative proposal is the Port Vell Fair, right in front of the monument of Columbus, which usually has colourful attractions, such as music shows, a traditional merry-go-round and a giant Ferris wheel.
 Can you imagine admiring the Christmas panorama of the city from above?

 Live nativity scenes